Sinking into the Hara

 Doing Zen in the samurai way can resolve your anxious mental turmoil and keep you from being "stressed out" by anything at all.

 The basic idea is to start with some attention to breathing and body posture.
-Learning to sit in Seiza, that's an excellent start (see the diagram above).
+Learning to sit in Seiza, that's an excellent start.

 Assume the Seiza posture and rather than either thinking or imagining anything or directly trying to stop thinking or imagining anything, keep bringing your attention back to your breathing.